uc-cdis/docs-gen3/docs/blog/posts/access-control-in-gen3.md

 However, Tube ETL-transformed graph data indices can be set to have the following access controls using the `tier_access_level` in the global config ([you can see the Guppy documentation about this here](https://github.com/uc-cdis/guppy/tree/master#tiered-access)):

 * **Control access based on project**, matching the access level of the graph data.
 This can be set with **`tier_access_level: private`**.
 This is the default configuration.
-* **Control access to data in collector-type indices** based on project, but permit **open access to data in aggregator-type indices**.
-This can be set with **`tier_access_level: regular`** and uses a minimum threshold of records present in the query output (as defined by you with the `tier_access_limit` property).
-If the number of records meets or exceeds the `tier_access_limit` value, the results will be returned even if the user does not have a policy that grants access to the project.
-However, if the query results in fewer records than the defined limit, it will instead return a message that there are too few records.
+* **Control access based on project**, but allow **open access to aggregated data**.
+This can be set with **`tier_access_level: regular`** and further configured through the `tier_access_limit` setting.
+This allows users without project access to explore aggregated data, while protecting controlled data by restricting access to individual records.
+If the number of records is below the `tier_access_limit`, aggregated data is restricted as well: for example, if the query filters applied would reduce the aggregated results to a single record, a user without access will not see any aggregated data.
 * **Open access**, even if the graph data is controlled-access.
 This can be set with **`tier_access_level: libre`**.
 You might want to do this if the transformation provides further anonymization to the data.

 In addition to using the site-wide global `tier_access_limit` property as described above, Gen3 users also have the **option to set `tier_access_limit` individually for each index**.
 [This is described in the Guppy documentation](https://github.com/uc-cdis/guppy/blob/master/doc/index_scoped_tiered_access.md).